gabjg/gabjg.github.io/_posts/2021-4-7-Basic-Switch-Stuff.md

 >**crypto key gen rsa**

 This will generate our SSH key.
-Aftwewards, we will configure an RSA key size larger than 768 bits for SSH v2 by typing `768`, the more secure and widely used version of Secure Shell.
+Afterwards, we will configure an RSA key size larger than 768 bits for SSH v2 by typing `768`, the more secure and widely used version of Secure Shell.
 We follow up with `ip ssh v 2` to enable version 2.

 ![screenshot 1](https://user-images.githubusercontent.com/79895144/115182318-a04af800-a08e-11eb-9e4c-55d14268efc8.jpg)

 So we have our SSH keys on each switch.
 Now we need to make a trunk port for the switches to carry our management traffic.
 Why?
 Because of VLAN tagging.
 Switches have two port modes- access and trunk.
 As we've discussed, access ports are for a single VLAN, only processing frames with the correct VLAN ID in the frame header.
 What if you have a switch with 10 VLAN's, with many access ports corresponding to these VLAN's?
 This is where trunk links come in.
-A trunk link is telling the switch, "process and forward any frames with this VLAN ID", and unrecognized frames will be sent to the native VLAN.
+A trunk link is telling the switch, "process and forward any frames containing any one of these VLAN ID's", and unrecognized frames will be sent to the native VLAN.
 For example, if you are in VLAN 10, and you send a frame intended for a buddy a few switches away, but the switches trunk ports are only configured to allow VLAN 20 and 30, your frame will be sent to the native VLAN and your buddy will never receive your traffic.

 >**switchport mode trunk**